curblr/curblr-spec/GeoJsonGeometry.md

 (For a primer on GeoJSON terminology and structure, see [this post](https://macwright.org/2015/03/23/geojson-second-bite.html))

+Each geographic coordinate should have no more than 7 decimal places of precision.
+This is sufficient to describe a location with ~1.1 cm accuracy.
+Further precision is unnecessary; less is sufficient.

 Here's an example of the geometry of a GeoJSON feature.
 Note that the coordinates are for the signpost's location _after it was snapped to the street and extrapolated into a street segment_:

 ```json